David Yoo (footballer): New Zealand

 Following his return to New Zealand, Yoo signed with Christchurch United for the 2024 Southern League season.
 He was named MVP after scoring 10 goals.
 Following the conclusion of the Southern League, Yoo signed for Coastal Spirit for the National League Championship.

 On 15 January 2025, Yoo signed for Auckland City for the 2025 Northern League.
 In June 2025, Yoo was named in Auckland City's squad for the 2025 FIFA Club World Cup, the club's tenth appearance in the tournament.
 He played all three group games including the 1–1 draw with Boca Juniors.
 This was their first non-defeated result since the 2014 edition.

 On 17 November 2025, Yoo signed for South Island United for the 2026 OFC Professional League season and he is the first ever player to join the club.

+Australia

+On 24 June 2026, Yoo Signed for South Melbourne for the remainder of the 2026 season NPL Victoria.